Mercer County and Sherrard school districts mental health funding

 The funding is going to further help employees with the Mercer County Health Department focus on school-based mental health case management services in the districts.

-Tim Wernentin is the principal at Sherrard High School.
-He says the increase in mental health support is critical for students.
+Sherrard High School Principal Tim Wernentin says the increase in mental health support is critical for students.

 “All students need some support and it can come in a lot of different ways.
-Sometimes it can be through a favorite teacher or coach or administrator but many times they want a different set of ears to listen to their problems that can help provide some direction for them,” says Wernentin, “and this allows them to do that.”
+Sometimes it can be through a favorite teacher or coach or administrator but many times they want a different set of ears to listen to their problems that can help provide some direction for them,” Wernentin said.
+“And this allows them to do that.”

+The Mercer County Health Department’s Mental Health Action Program will head the program.
+It already exists in the schools, but it’s a part-time program.

-“Especially in these COVID days, students are struggling a little more than usual,” says Wernentin.
+“Especially in these COVID days, students are struggling a little more than usual,” Wernentin said.

+Mercer County is considered a health-professional shortage area due to only one mental health provider per 7,800 residents in the county.

-“Educators know that without students having good mental and emotional wellbeing, or adults that are able to be there for them and connect them with resources they need, then they aren't going to be present and able to fully engage in their education,” says Thompson.
+“Educators know that without students having good mental and emotional wellbeing, or adults that are able to be there for them and connect them with resources they need, then they aren't going to be present and able to fully engage in their education,” Thompson said.

 The grant will happen over the course of three years, making sure that the program is sustainable through at least 2024.
 Principal Wernentin says it’s nice to have an extra layer of protection for students in the area.